 Stock market tanks as coronavirus grips people in fear.

 Ships only transport the necessary supplies.
-Medical equipment, medicine, food, raw materials and our basic needs are the ones shipped out fast.
+Medical equipment, medicine, food, raw materials, and our basic needs are the ones shipped out fast.

 Are Seafarers safe from Corona Virus?

-The shipping industry can not function (yet) on full automation.
-People are needed to move goods.
 Thus, seamen in port are at risk.
-Visitors who has no symptoms but has the disease may infect the crew unknowingly.
+Visitors who have no symptoms but have the disease may infect the crew unknowingly.

-Cargo, stores, provisions and spare parts may also be infected.
-Remember that these items came from different places and put together by people and machines.
-People handling them may have the disease.
+Cargo, stores, provisions, and spare parts may also be infected.
+Remember that these items came from different places and were put together by people and machines.

 Is it better to be at sea?

-Hopefully, scientists will develop a cure before some ships run out of stores, provision, water or bunker.
+Hopefully, scientists will develop a cure before some ships run out of stores, provision, water, or bunker.

 I also personally prefer to be at sea in this time of crisis.